kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 In the implementation classes we write the code that is related to the *functional requirements*.
 Each domain entity is assembled by two items:

-- An Entity class item, that carries the domain (or business) logic
+- An Entity class, that carries the domain (or business) logic
-- A Record type item, that carries the data
+- A Record type item, that carries the data, and each property has a contract attribute for validation

 They are immutable and any state changes should only be possible by using methods.